College Work Study Guide for UHV Departments

 - Rate each applicant immediately after the interview.

 - EEOC Interviewing Guidelines prohibit asking questions about race, age, marital status, number of children, religion, or any other subject that could be perceived as discriminatory.

 Once applications are received by the department, the department may initiate a call to prospective employees for an interview.
 If the student is hired, the employing department will complete the College Work Study Employment Form and submit it to the Office of Financial Aid.
 The Office of Financial Aid will prepare the payroll documents (ePRF and/or ePAR).
 A copy of the student’s job application must be sent to the Human Resources Office.
-In addition, the employing department must contact the Career Services Office to record the placement, or they may report it directly in Jobs for Jags.
+In addition, the employing department must contact the Career Development Center to record the placement, or they may report it directly in Jobs for Jags.

 New Hire Paperwork